 The Scout devices, as pictured to the right, measure about 30 inches long by 24 inches wide; weigh about 100 pounds excluding cargo; and can travel up to 15 miles per hour.
-However, as regulated in State law, they may not exceed six miles per hour in Washington.
+However, based on Washington State law they may not exceed six miles per hour.
 They are powered by rechargeable batteries, and have wireless and other technologies for guidance, sensing of obstacles, and communication.
-State law requires APDDs to have lights on the front and back if they are to be used between sunset and sunrise.
+By State law, they are required to have lights on the front and back if the APDD is to be used between sunset and sunrise.

 Packages are loaded into Scouts at local dispensers by a human acting on behalf of the delivery company.
-Once the Scout reaches its destination, the recipient must meet the APDD and remove the package; Scouts cannot unload themselves.
+Once the Scout reaches its destination, the recipient must meet the APDD and remove the package.
+Scouts cannot unload themselves.

-The devices currently can fit up to six small, flat packages and can transport a payload of up to 50 pounds, which could be one or more packages delivered to one or more locations per delivery round trip.
-The Scout's payload is about nine inches deep and about eighteen inches long.
+The devices currently can fit up to six flat packages and can transport a payload of up to 50 pounds, which could be one or more packages delivered to one or more locations per delivery round trip.